 It's an organic service for young people and community, that creates positive measurable social change.

 Melbourne’s outer northern suburbs are growing rapidly due to the relatively affordable housing in the region.
-Without the commensurate growth in services, the increasing youth population (12 to 25) experiences a higher than average number of issues, manifesting in a rise in youth crime, drug and alcohol abuse and other antisocial behaviours.
+Without the commensurate growth in services, the increasing youth population (12 to 25) experiences a higher-than-average number of issues, manifesting in a rise in youth crime, drug and alcohol abuse, and other antisocial behaviors.

 IYC would act as the project coordinator and lead agency, it is proposed that a collaborative management & staffing structure be developed that includes partner agencies taking responsibility for key service outcomes and management.

 These agencies would be on a part-time, sessional or project basis, and would cover issues identified in the research, including health, employment and community education.
 Research has identified significant support for young people to be involved in running a youth centre by way of a peer reference group and student work placements.